 Pros: No charge for unlimited talk and text

 Cons: App features ads, data costs extra

-How to pick the best prepaid phone plans
+The best range of prepaid phone plans

 When shopping for a prepaid phone plan, price is paramount.
 That’s because prepaid plans don’t often come with the kind of benefits postpaid cell phone plans offer.
 That said, some carriers — such as Metro By T-Mobile and Boost — do work in a few perks, so be aware of those when picking your plans.

 You'll also want to pay attention to discounts and special offers.
 Often, larger carriers like AT&T and Verizon will adjust the size of their autopay discount, which can make a pricier plan more attractive.
 Metro by T-Mobile has been known to increase discounts for each line of data you add, too.